 Back then, Mark Zuckerberg was a smart kid at Harvard who was pretty good at programming.
 But now, social media has taken over, Zuckerberg is richer than the Queen and lawyers are spending days trying to identify authors of anonymous blogs who use lots of exclamation marks.

 Anonymous bloggers can no longer defame people without a consequence.
 In 2012, Yahoo! and Google were each ordered by the Victorian Supreme Court to pay damages of $225,000 and $200,000 to the one person.
-They were treated as publishers of their search engine results, so now, once they know of the existence of defamatory material to which they are linking to (whoever posted it), they can be liable for it.
+They were treated as publishers of their search engine results, so once Google and Facebook know of the existence of defamatory material to which they are linking to (whoever posted it), they can be liable for it.
 In 2014, cases continued to be brought against Google around the world and also against Facebook and Twitter users.
 Whether aged 18 or 77, unsuspecting users had six figure verdicts levelled against them in the last 12 months.

 Meanwhile, the tort of privacy, though not yet born, appears to be on the cusp.
 This site relates largely to Australian defamation law, but will also touch on cases from elsewhere and the developing law of privacy.
 It is hoped to be a useful tool for those who practice in defamation, those who work or study in the media and those who live in chatrooms.
 Good luck, feel free to comment and please, don’t call anyone a liar unless you can prove it.